 Last Updated on

-Men in the military are required to have short haircuts for various good reasons: they are low maintenance, practical and clean; they create a professional and unified image; the hair won’t get caught in helmets, weapons, wires or an enemy’s hands; and the field of vision is not blocked.
+Here we look at the more popular military hairstyles for men that have been favoured since the turn of the 20th century.
+We also look at some dress regulations and allowances for religious beliefs.
+Men in the military are required to have short haircuts as they are low maintenance, practical and clean.
+They also create a professional and unified image.
+Likewise, the hair won’t get caught in helmets, weapons or an enemy’s hands.

 For example, the US Air Force regulations state that men must have haircuts with:

 British armed forces come under similar regulations, with much of the final say on haircuts being down to the commanding officers.
 For example, the Royal Air Force regulations state: